“The day o’ reckoning will soon be upon us. Heed these words sinners and repent! Death is coming… death!”

 There was something in his tone and a look of sadness had descended his face as though it was something that pained him.
 Whatever it was, it stopped her enquiring further, so she changed the subject back to her mother.

 Ann felt comfortable in Padraig’s company and soon he was filling in the gaps from her past.
 Her mother was a runaway.
 Local children had found her disorientated and confused on the outskirts of the village heading towards the old Manor House.
-They took her to the police who then took her to the hospital in the town as they thought she’d had a breakdown.
+They called the police who took her to the hospital in the town as they thought she’d had a breakdown.
 Once there, they discovered she was pregnant.
 That was when she came to Padraig’s attention as she was to be committed to the psychiatric ward.
 However, Padraig was not happy about it so he took her on as a patient and arranged for her stay with them under his care, his wife agreeing to help.
 She was almost seventeen.
 A few months later, she gave birth, but all the time Padraig was trying to discover who Mary was, but he never traced her family.
 When she first arrived, Mary had been extremely timid and prone to panic attacks.
 She seemed terrified and Padraig was sure she was hiding from someone.
 For just over two years, they lived with Padraig, his wife and two young sons.
 Over time, they became part of their family, and Mary became more confident and happy.
 Padraig was certain it was because she felt safe with his family.

 “How did my mother die?”

 “I will never forget the day she died.
 It was tragic,” he shook his head remembering the past.
-“Tourists found her dead at the bottom of Clementina Hill, which is not far from where the children found her when she first arrived.
+“Tourists found her dead at the bottom of Clementina Hill, which is close to where the children found her when she first arrived.
 She was just lying there dead, a fit healthy, young woman.
-We were all heartbroken...
-They call it sudden adult death syndrome, but the autopsy was inconclusive, so we will never know exactly what killed her.
+We were all heartbroken… They call it sudden adult death syndrome, but the autopsy was inconclusive, so we will never know exactly what killed her.
 After that, the adoption process began.
 We tried so hard to adopt you, but sadly, it wasn’t allowed.
 But you got to stay with us for the next six months while they found you a suitable family and sorted out the paperwork.”

 Ann drew in a long deep calming breath.
 Even though she could not remember her mother, hearing of her death, especially being so young, was still upsetting.
 “And my father, what do you know of him?”